ioquatix/dream-framework/README.md

 	% rake

+You can specify a debug variant which compiles with debug symbols

+	% rake build VARIANT=debug

+If you want something more specific you can specify the package, platform, etc:

+	% rake build[dream,darwin_ios] ONLY=true VARIANT=debug

 ### Combine ###

 The purpose of this framework is to facilitate the development of cross-platform projects.
 To link this framework to a new project, use the following command: